top of page

 Lenten Fish Fry Dinners

-The Knights of Columbus will be hosting a Fish Fry dinner every Friday during Lent from 5:30pm to 7:30pm in the gym beginning February 20th.
-Tickets are $13 for adults and $7 for children, with a maximum cost of $45 per family.
+The Knights of Columbus are hosting a Fish Fry dinner every Friday during Lent from 5:30pm to 7:30pm in the gym through March 27th.
+Tickets are $13 for adults and $7 for children ages 6-11, with children 5 & under free, and a maximum cost of $45 per family.
 The menu includes fried and baked fish, with the option to upgrade to coconut shrimp or salmon.
 All orders include the following sides: grilled cheese, vegetables, hush puppies, french fries, cole slaw, and desserts will be offered weekly by various parish ministries.

 Stations of the Cross